London cable car: Expiry of Emirates branding

-It was reported that a senior TfL executive had joked that storm Eunice, which hit London in February 2022, had been their "last hope" for discontinuing the service without loss of face.
+It was reported that a senior TfL executive had joked that a storm, which hit London in February 2022, had been their "last hope" for discontinuing the service without loss of face.

 New sponsor

-In September 2022 it was announced that the technology company IFS AB would be the new sponsor beginning in October, and that the line would be renamed the IFS Cloud Cable Car.
+In September 2022, it was announced that the technology company IFS AB would be the new sponsor beginning in October, and that the line would be renamed the IFS Cloud Cable Car.
 The initial sponsorship deal lasts five years, with a break after two years, and will cost £420,000 per year.
 The sponsorship deal also allows TfL to temporarily rebrand the cable car with other commercial sponsors, such as Pokémon in August 2022.
 TfL did note that the cable car "makes a profit", despite the substantial reduction in sponsorship income.

 Operation

 The cable car is based on monocable detachable gondola (MDG) technology, a system which uses a single cable for both propulsion and support, used also on the Metrocable in Medellín, Colombia.
 The MDG system was reportedly cheaper and quicker to install than a more complex three-cable system which would have allowed larger-capacity cars.

-There are 36 passenger gondolas, of which 34 are in use at any one time, with a maximum capacity of 10 passengers each.
+There are 36 passenger gondolas, of which 34 are in use at any one time, with a maximum capacity of ten passengers each.
 All passenger gondolas are ready for disabled persons using wheelchairs, including those ones with leg rest extensions.
 There are also two (open) engineers' gondolas for use by maintenance staff.

+The line was initially operated by its builders, Mace.
+On 28 June 2024, FirstGroup took over the operation, with an initial five-year contract and the option to extend it for a further three years.

-In 2020 running hours were 07:00–22:00 from Monday to Thursday, 07:00–23:00 Friday, 08:00–23:00 Saturday, 09:00–22:00 Sunday from 1 April to 30 September, finishing an hour earlier from Sunday to Thursday the rest of the year.
+In 2020, the running hours were 07:00–22:00 from Monday to Thursday, 07:00–23:00 Friday, 08:00–23:00 Saturday, 09:00–22:00 Sunday from 1 April to 30 September, finishing an hour earlier from Sunday to Thursday the rest of the year.
 The duration of a single crossing is ten minutes (reduced to five minutes in rush hour as the service speed is increased).
-With a capacity of 4,080 passengers an hour, 62,000 per day and up to 500,000 people a week in summer.
+The system has a capacity of 4,080 passengers an hour, 62,000 per day and up to 500,000 people a week in summer.

 Fares

-From 1 March 2022 the adult pay-as-you-go fare increased to £6, with the child fare 50% of the adult fare.
+From 1 March 2022, the adult pay-as-you-go fare was £6, with the child fare 50% of the adult fare.

-In 2020 the fares were £4.50 for a single journey, or £3.50 when paid with a pay-as-you-go Oyster card, or on presentation of a valid non-PAYG Oyster or Travelcard (the cable car is not fully integrated into Transport for London's ticketing system).
-To encourage use of the service for commuting, further discounts are offered with a "frequent flyer" ticket which allows ten journeys within a twelve-month period.
+A reduced fare is available when paid with a pay-as-you-go Oyster card, or on presentation of a valid non-PAYG Oyster or Travelcard (the cable car is not fully integrated into Transport for London's ticketing system).
+To encourage use of the service for commuting, further discounts are offered with a multi-journey ticket which allows ten journeys within a twelve-month period.
 The London Assembly and the Liberal Democrats have called for full fare integration.
+The £1 discount for Oyster and Travelcard holders was removed in March 2023.